Signs of Bad Liposuction: How Do you Know If Lipo Is Botched?

 How to Prevent a Bad Liposuction?

 The majority of the liposuction success rate depends on the experience and expertise of the plastic surgeon, the patient's current health, and their post-op care.
-To avoid liposuction failure, the first thing to do is choose a qualified and knowledgeable surgeon with tons of experience performing different lipo-surgery techniques.
+To avoid botched liposuction, the first thing to do is choose a qualified and knowledgeable surgeon with tons of experience performing different lipo-surgery techniques.
 Then, you must consider the following points to achieve the best results possible:

-• Get a full checkup before undergoing liposuction.
-Having serious medical issues such as diabetes, anemia, lung or heart problem, and high blood pressure may jeopardize your health during and after the operation;
+- Get a full checkup before undergoing liposuction.
+Having serious medical issues such as diabetes, anemia, lung or heart problems, and high blood pressure may jeopardize your health during and after the operation;

 What Should You Do If Your Liposuction Goes Wrong?